Quaerite et invenietis — "Seek and you will find"

 —Lord Alfred Tennyson, Idylls of the King (c.
 1850)

-• Best Browsers for 2024: The right browser can make a huge difference to the way your internet works.
+• Best Browsers for 2025: The right browser can make a huge difference to the way your internet works.
 It can protect you from malware, advertisers’ tracking, other online threats, and safely bring you the content you want.
-TechRadar reports that the best browsers for 2024 will be: #1) Mozilla Firefox, #2) MS Edge, #3) Opera, #4) Google Chrome.
+TechRadar reports that the best browsers for 2025 will be: #1) Mozilla Firefox, #2) MS Edge, #3) Opera, #4) Google Chrome.
 Firefox is our preferred browser and by far the best for privacy and malware protection.
-Edge is Microsoft's replacement for the now obsolete Internet Explorer, Opera is quite innovative with a distinctive interface and built-in VPN, and Chrome is the world’s most used browser, but it's a memory-hog and has serious privacy concerns as it includes a number of functions that send data from your computer to Google’s servers.
+Edge is Microsoft's replacement for the now obsolete Internet Explorer, Opera is quite innovative with a distinctive interface and built-in VPN, and Chrome is the world’s most used browser, but it's a memory-hog and has serious privacy concerns as it includes a number of functions that continually track your browsing habits and send data from your computer to Google’s servers.

 • Life Science Discoveries: Dramatic new discoveries reveal that all the raw molecular ingredients of life are fully distributed throughout the Universe, both inside and between solar systems, on every rocky mass, and inside interstellar gas and plasma.
 Water is nearly everywhere, as is carbon.
 And young stars churn out amino acids and project them into stellar winds—the very amino acids that make up DNA and RNA.
 Comets and meteors carry these amino acids between solar systems.
 RNA building blocks have been found in solar systems 400 light-years away.
 Oceans on Saturn’s moons are teaming with nutrients.
 And the conditions that gave rise to unicellular organisms on Earth are present in ordinary gaseous cloud formations everywhere in space.
 So what are the odds that we find a planet that sustains life?
 They’re about the same odds that the remarkably courageous explorer Christopher Columbus, sailing west, would run into the Americas.